Federer: 'There were moments I wanted to walk away from tennis'

 At the turn of the millennium, Federer was the youngest man in the top 100 and the tennis world was sitting up and taking notice.

-"I was nervous," Federer tells CNN Sport, admitting it was still a novelty trading shots with established stars.
+"I was nervous," Federer says, admitting it was still a novelty trading shots with established stars.

 "I'd always wanted to be in that position ... playing against the guys you knew from TV, it was super cool."

-If the carpets of the Milan Indoors were the scene of Federer's first ever ATP trophy in February 2001, the watershed moment of his early career occurred five months later at Wimbledon.
+The carpets of the Milan Indoors were the scene of Federer's first ever ATP trophy in February 2001, but the watershed moment of his early career occurred five months later at Wimbledon.

 Pete Sampras vs. Federer.
 The king vs. the young pretender.
 The first and only time the boy from Basel would ever play against his idol.
 A changing of the guard.